Articulating notes on the ocarina

 Maintaining this coordination is very important or off-sounds / unwanted chirps will happen.
 We can practice this deliberately if we first take conscious control of the tongue.

 As we observed in the introduction, while saying 'tu', there is a moment where the tongue is completely blocking the flow of air.
-What we are doing is using the tongue as a valve, much like the tap on a sink controls the flow of water.
+If you learn to consciously move the tongue into this position, it allows you to stop the air when you wish, for as long as you want:

 Being able to stop the air for an arbitrary duration of time makes it possible to practice articulation deliberately and slowly.
 For instance, moving between two notes: